wlee88/the-movie-db/README.md

 - Would have fixed a bug where the user can click the search bar twice and it will go to the top of the page again - it's quite annoying.
 - No error handling on network issues - it doesn't handle these gracefully.
+- Would have liked to add a loading overlay when fetching new movies during infinite scroll.

 ## Room for improvement